 If you are willing to take it slowly and make adjustments, it is just a matter of time before you find the running form that will feel easy and fun.

-And you’ll find that you be able to run your usual distances and times sooner than you think.
+And you’ll find that you will be able to run your usual distances and times sooner than you think.

 By the way, it isn’t just calf pain that is a potential issue.
 Running injuries like plantar fasciitis and shin splints are common, and researchers suggest an important risk factor is increases in the volume or pace of training.
 Injury prevention requires respecting your body’s limits.